CMGGEvolution/template-vue/README.md

 - [eslint-config-epsvue](https://www.npmjs.com/package/eslint-config-epsvue).
 It combine [Eslint](https://eslint.org/), [Prettier](https://prettier.io/) and [Stylelint](https://www.npmjs.com/package/stylelint) and it is also customizable 😉
 - [lint-staged](https://www.npmjs.com/package/lint-staged)
 - [commitizen](https://github.com/commitizen/cz-cli): this is a nice utils for commit template 🤙
+- [commitlint](https://commitlint.js.org/): To helps you or your team adhere to a commit convention
 - [vuelidate](https://vuelidate-next.netlify.app/): Vuelidate is a simple, but powerful, lightweight model-based validation for Vue.js 3 and 2.

 ## Project structure